G-protein coupled receptors (GPCRs) are membrane proteins that make cells respond to chemical signals like hormones.

 However, out of 100 antibody drugs, only 2 target GPCRs.

 It's hard enough finding a GPCR blocker.
-It's hard to bind a GPCR in just the right way to activate it.
+It's even harder to bind a GPCR in just the right way to activate it.

-Abalone Bio's Functional Antibody Selection Technology platform (FAST) combines engineered living cells and data-driven computation to identify antibodies that functionally modulate the GPCR target - including activators.
+Abalone Bio's combines engineered living cells and data-driven computation to identify antibodies that functionally modulate the GPCR target - including activators.